 If you know a multiple birth family, we encourage you to take a minute to ask them, R U OK?
-Multiple births are truly amazing, but they can also bring significant levels of stress and physical, emotional and financial turmoil.
-Parenting can be a tough gig, but juggling the responsibilities of a multiple birth can be, quite frankly, overwhelming.
+Multiple births are truly amazing, but they bring significant levels of stress and physical, emotional and financial turmoil.
+Parenting can be a tough gig, but juggling the responsibilities of a multiple birth can be overwhelming.
 A multiple birth starts out as a high-risk pregnancy.
-The challenges from then on are not necessarily high risk, but they are still high stakes.
+The challenges from then aren’t always high risk, but they are high stakes.
 There’s always more than one to worry about and the parents of multiples that you see are juggling that every minute, of every day.

-Have a think about some of the things that might be running through the mind of a multiple birth parent:
+Here’s some things that might be running through the mind of a multiple birth parent:

 - How will I afford this?
 How can I afford more than one baby?!
 How can I afford all the extra equipment?

 - They were born so early.
-They needed so much help.
+They need so much help.
 I couldn’t even hold them when they were born, it broke my heart.
 How can I ever make up for that?

 - Everyone says I need to breastfeed.
 How can I feed them at the same time?
 Why isn’t this working?
 Should I express?
 How will I find the time to express, they need so much attention.
 I’m so tired, I can’t think straight.
 I cry all the time.

 - I can’t get out of the house.
 It’s too hard.
 There’s no point in me trying to keep friendships, I can’t even get out of the house to see them.
 My friends don’t understand.